bZxNetwork/bzx.network_website/collections/_posts/2020-08-19-governance-call-3.markdown

 cover: /images/blog/bzx community call3.png
 author: Kistner
 metadescription: "We're excited to do our next community call on Friday, August 21st."
-intro: "We're excited to do our next community call on Friday, August 21st."
+intro: "We’re happy to host the next community call on Friday, August 21st."
 ---

-We’re happy to host the next community call this Friday, August 21st.
+We’re happy to host the next community call on Friday, August 21st.
 We got a huge response for the first two community calls.
 We have been consistently getting great feedback from the community.
-As we gear up for the relaunch, we want to share some of the updates with you and have you involved in it.
+As we gear up for the relaunch, we want to share more updates with you and involve you in it.

 During this call we will discuss: